Annabell Fuller: Amateur career

 In August 2020, Fuller won the English Women's Open Amateur Stroke Play Championship at Burnham and Berrow Golf Club, finishing three strokes ahead of her nearest challenger.
-The following week she reached the final of the Womens Amateur Championship, losing by 1 hole to Aline Krauter.
+The following week she reached the final of the Women's Amateur Championship, losing by 1 hole to Aline Krauter.

-Fuller has represented Great Britain and Ireland in the 2018 Curtis Cup and the 2019 Vagliano Trophy and has represented Europe in the Patsy Hankins Trophy, the Junior Ryder Cup and the Junior Solheim Cup.
+Fuller represented Great Britain and Ireland in the 2018 Curtis Cup, 2021 Curtis Cup, 2022 Curtis Cup and the 2019 Vagliano Trophy, and represented Europe in the Patsy Hankins Trophy, the Junior Ryder Cup and the Junior Solheim Cup.
+She was a two-time gold medalist for England at the European Ladies' Team Championship, in 2021 and 2022.